Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 But if you see something on this test that doesn't look great, talk to your doctor, get informed, and get a real memory test in the clinic as well.

-There's lots of other resources there as well.
+There's lots of other resources there as well, and I urge you to check it out.

 Please share it with your friends after you've taken it yourself.

-And they have your Alzheimer's offense planned when we come back.
+and they have your Alzheimer's offense planned when we come back.

-meaning what you do at home today can help protect your brain from Alzheimer's tomorrow.
+Recent headlines found that one in three cases of dementia is preventable, meaning what you do at home today can help protect your brain from Alzheimer's tomorrow.

 So how do you protect your brain?

-But defending ourselves with a shield.
+Defending ourselves with a SHIELD.

-But I want you to remember this word because each letter represents a step in your Alzheimer's offense to tackle this disease head on.
+But I want you to remember this word because each letter represents a step in your Alzheimer's offense to tackle this disease head-on.

-So shield.
+So SHIELD.

-Let's get to Dr. Tansey here.
+Let's get to Dr. Tanzi here.

 He's going to walk us through the S. The S actually stands for sleeping eight hours.